yamcs/python-yamcs-client/docs/general/authentication.rst

 (either by locally verifying passwords, or by delegating to an upstream server such as an LDAP tree).

-To authenticate in such a scenario simply do:
+To authenticate in such a scenario, do:

 .. literalinclude:: ../../yamcs-client/examples/authenticate.py
     :pyobject: authenticate_with_username_password